exosite-archive/exoline/README.md

 Provisioning
 ------------

-The `provision` command can be used to do fleet management operations-- everything related to serial numbers, firmware content, and client models.
-To use it, you need to configure Exoline with a vendor identifier and vendor token.
+Exoline includes provisioning for doing fleet management operations-- everything related to serial numbers, firmware content, and client models.
+To use these commands, you need to configure Exoline with a vendor identifier and vendor token.
 This requires having administrator access to a subdomain.
 If you have that level of access on a subdomain, log in to portals and go to `https://<yoursubdomain>.exosite.com/admin/home` and copy the thing called the "Vendor API Token" to your Exoline config file.
 You'll also need your vendor identification, which can be found at `https://<yoursubdomain>.exosite.com/admin/managemodels`.

 ```
 echo "vendortoken: 30c8b0123456789abcdef0123456789abcdef012" >> ~/.exoline
 echo "vendor: myvendor" >> ~/.exoline
 ```

-Once you do this, the provisioning commands work:
+Once you do this, provisioning commands `model`, `sn`, and `content` work:

 ```
-$ exo provision model list
+$ exo model list
 testmodel
-testmodelapi
-TestModel2
+PetFoodDispenser
 ```

 There is a limit of one `vendor` and `vendortoken` per config file.
 If you're working with multiple subdomains, you'll need to create multiple Exoline config files and pass them in at the command line.
 For example: